fzl-22/mini-microservices/README.md

-# Mini Microservices by Me
+# Mini Monorepo by Me

 Setup documentation soon to be made available :3.